 As an organisation LFA is always looking for new artist members but exhibiting membership is not granted lightly.
 Exhibiting Membership is by election, decided by a group of current practising artist members who look at the standard, quality, content and consistency of an applicant’s work in his or her chosen field.

 Election dates for 2015: April 26th and September 27th

 April 2014 onwards: LFA at ifa, Park Square, Leeds

 LFA Artists are exhibiting work at the offices of ifa, a wealth management firm in Park Square West, Leeds.
 The premises, which have been recently refurbished, reflect an eclectic design with interesting spaces for exhibiting both traditional and modern art forms.

-Opposite: Anthony Ratcliffe “Nine Standards Rigg”, woodcut print, 60 x 82 cm
+Above: Anthony Ratcliffe “Nine Standards Rigg”, woodcut print, 60 x 82 cm

 For further information go to the News and Events page.